danwiding/basepress-repo-boilerplate/Deploy_Checklist.md

+[] Create the sensitive configuration file for the wp-sensitive-staging on the deploy ftp server at /remoteftp/junto/projects/{project}/sensitiveconfig
+[] Create the sensitive configuration file for the wp-sensitive-production on the deploy ftp server at /remoteftp/junto/projects/{project}/sensitiveconfig
 [] Check that the deploy stage files are correct
 [] Make sure a wp-sensitive-{stage} file exists
 [] Make sure a db exists for the stage, create one if needed